werner33/AdvancedBasicsForWeb/TDDWithInteractiveComponent.md

 So far we've looked at the basic react app out of the box, then we moved on to testing a custom component.
 In this section, let's move into testing a component that has some interactivity.
 In the last section we'll include interactivity.

-1. Create a new Directory for a Counter
+1. Create a New Component for a Counter

     You already know the drill: in the same project create a new directory called `/counter`.
 Like last time, let's start with the nested folder called `__test__`.
 And of course next well create our test file called `Counter.test.js`.